 From your hotel in the lively Mariscal district, visit the beautiful colonial area, zero latitude at La Mitad del Mundo (Center of the World) and ascend to 12,150’ aboard the Funicular offering unrivaled views of the city and Pichincha Volcano.

 Hike to Tortuga Bay known for its beautiful white sand beach and multitudes of marine iguanas.
 Kayak in the mangrove protected salt water cove and snorkel among amazing marine life.
 Climb, crawl and hike through natural lava tunnels and walk around the edge of Twin Craters.
+Snorkel the crystals blue waters and see abundant natural life.

 Enjoy the final farewell banquet as you look back on this incredible adventure, cherish your new friendships, and realize how much you have all “evolved.”

-This three story hotel is set in front of a fresh-water pool.
-The rooms have Wi-Fi, and are clean & comfortable with spaces to take in the majesty of the islands.
+This three-story hotel is set in front of a fresh-water pool.
+The rooms have Wi-Fi and are clean & comfortable with spaces to take in the majesty of the islands.
 Poolside, there are plenty of spaces to lounge in the rich Galapagos breeze.

 At Westcoast Connection nothing else comes first.
 From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.